thishaseeb/code-library/README.md

-# hmsol-library
+# Code Library
-A catalogue of projects and generalised code snippets to be utilits
+A catalogue of projects and generalised code snippets